BradleyA/Linux-admin/README.md

   * [github-repository-traffic](https://github.com/BradleyA/Linux-admin/tree/master/github-repository-traffic)

-This is how to make an animated git of a terminal session.
+This is how to make an animated GIF of a terminal session.

   * [github-animated-GIF](https://github.com/BradleyA/Linux-admin/tree/master/github-animated-GIF)